-Many people are looking into work at home transcription, including general transcription, business transcription, legal transcription and medical transcription.
+Many people are looking into work at home transcription, including general, business, legal transcription and medical transcription.

 But many people don’t know that there is a big demand for general, non-medical transcription.

 Doctors are not the only ones who need their reports converted into written form.

 Many non-medical audio and video files also need to be converted to text files for referencing, archiving and search engine indexing and optimization.